National Geographic Endeavour

 Our final shore visit will remain in my memory as my favorite hike of the trip.
 Puerto Egas on Santiago Island led from a small, sandy beach to a gorgeous expanse of hardened lava flows.
 With the waves rhythmically being tugged between rock and open ocean, our group explored the tide pools and said our farewells to the apathetic marine iguanas, mischievous sea lions, and watchful Galapagos doves.
 The rocky landscape reminded me of the rugged shoreline of my childhood playground of Maine, and I truly felt at home on that island, with people who were strangers only a week before.

 In my everyday life, when I think about what I've done in the past week, I can barely remember what I ate for dinner two nights before.
-But the seven days that I enjoyed on the Polaris afforded me more lasting memories than I could count.
+But the seven days that I enjoyed afforded me more lasting memories than I could count.
 From listening to Juan Carlos's childhood tales about growing up in the Galapagos, to watching an enormous tortoise slump his way to an abandoned coffee bag for an afternoon pick-me-up, the memories astound me with their delicacy and detail.

 Retracing my steps on the tarmac to board the plane to mainland Ecuador at the end of our trip, I wished for all my days to be as vivid, meaningful, and eye-opening as the ones I had in the magical Galapagos Islands.